hammerlab/spree/README.md

 * The [`json-relay`][] module broadcasts all Spark events over a network socket.
 * The [`slim`][] module aggregates stats about running Spark jobs and persists them to indexed Mongo collections.

-These offer favorable alternatives to Spark's [`EventLoggingListener`][] and event-log files, respectively, as the tools for exporting and persisting historical data about past and current Spark applications.
+These offer favorable alternatives to Spark's [`EventLoggingListener`][] and event-log files, respectively (Spark's extant tools for exporting and persisting historical data about past and current Spark applications).

-Finally, Spree's data models clearly and consistently distinguish between [tasks vs. task-attempts] and [stages vs. stage attempts], which should allow for clearer and more informative presentations of {job, stage, task}s' progress.

 ## Usage
 Spree has three components: